 1: Follow the Hollyford Track for another 3-4 days to the Hollyford road end.

-2: Fly by fixed wing or helicopter to Milford Sound, Queenstown or back to Haast.
+2: Fly by airplane or helicopter to Milford Sound, Queenstown or back to Haast.

 3: Take a jet boat in the summer tourist season up Lake McKerrow and walk out to the Hollyford Road End.
 To do this please contact The Hollyford Track Guided Walks Phone numbers: 0800 832 226 / +64 3 442 3000